programminghistorian/jekyll/en/ipp.md

 <li>Your Preferred Currency (if this is not listed, please ask)</li>
 </ul>

-You may also include in the email any additional paperwork such as supplier registration.
 </div>

 Note that upon email with the subject line "Institutional Partners Programme" you agree to the following conditions: